 Step 1.
-Inspect Fifth Wheel
+Inspect Fifth wheel

-J Check for damaged/missing parts.

-- J Check to see that mounting to tractor is secure, no cracks in frame, etc. - J Be sure that the fifth wheel plate is greased as required.
-Failure to keep the fifth wheel plate lubricated could cause steering problems because of friction between the tractor and trailer. - J Check if fifth wheel is in proper position for coupling. -Wheel tilted down towards rear of tractor. -Jaws open. -Safety unlocking handle in the automatic lock position. - J If you have a sliding fifth wheel, make sure it is locked. - J Make sure the trailer kingpin is not bent or broken.
+- · Check for damaged/missing parts. - Check to see that mounting to tractor is secure, no cracks in frame, etc. - Be sure that the fifth wheel plate is greased as required.
+Failure to keep the fifth wheel plate lubricated could cause steering problems because of friction between the tractor and trailer. - Check if fifth wheel is in proper position for coupling - Wheel tilted down towards rear of tractor. - Jaws open. - Safety unlocking handle in the automatic lock position. - If you have a sliding fifth wheel, make sure it is locked. - Make sure the trailer kingpin is not bent or broken.